ebezzam/LenslessClassification/README.md

 ## Defense to adversarial attacks <a name="defense"></a>

+These scripts are used to generate the results for Section 5.4 (Defense against leaks and plaintext attacks).

 ### Convex optimization-based

-For convex optimization-based attack (inverse problem formulation), the following command will apply the attack to a set of CelebA files (defined by command line):
+For convex optimization-based attacks (inverse problem formulation), the following command will apply the attack to a set of CelebA files:
 ```
 # with knowledge of the mask
 python scripts/convex_optimization_attack.py \